- 1 How do we know the Best 3D Printers under $500?

 In order to get the best out of your 3D printer, there are some considerations that you should make before purchasing it.
 It would be useful to find out what other users who have interacted with the printers have to say.
 This information is available from reviews on dealers’ websites, Facebook groups, and forums.
 Below are some points to guide you on what to consider in order to buy the best 3D printer under $500.

-You need to be clear the purpose for which you need your 3D printer.
-Some users buy it for their hobby related projects, some for making money by selling 3D printed cosplay items or miniatures , others for production of learning aids, and others need them for industrial production.
-There are 3D printers ideal for each of these purposes, varying in both size and cost.
+You need to be clear about the purpose for which you need your 3D printer.
+Some users buy it for their hobby related projects, some for making money by selling 3D printed cosplay costumes or miniatures, others for the production of learning aids, and others need them for industrial production.
+There is 3D printers ideal for each of these purposes, varying in both size and cost.

 2. Range of Filament Compatibility